Negotiators are urged to get down to business as climate talks in Baku enter second week

 Robert Habeck, Germany’s climate and economic affairs minister said rich nations shouldn't try to stop developing nations from producing more energy, but it has to come from cleaner sources.

-“They have the same right to create same work, same education and health system," he said.
-"On other hand, if we’re they are doing the same as we did for 100 years of burning fossil energy, that is completely messed up.”
+“They have the same right to create (the) same work, same education and health system," he said.
+"On other hand, if ... they are doing the same as we did for 100 years of burning fossil energy, that is completely messed up.”

+Alongside U.K. energy minister Ed Miliband, Habeck announced around $1.3 billion on Monday for developing countries to move away from fossil fuels.

+“The industrialized countries are committed to their climate financing, while at the same time we are bringing more private investors and donors on board and broadening the donor base,” Habeck said.

 Meanwhile, the world’s biggest decision makers are halfway around the world as another major summit convenes.
-Brazil is hosting the Group of 20 summit, which runs Nov.
-18-19, bringing together many of the world's largest economies.
+Brazil is hosting the Group of 20 summit Monday and Tuesday that brings together many of the world's largest economies.
 Climate change — among other major topics like rising global tensions and poverty — will be on the agenda.

 COP President Babayev said the world “cannot succeed” in its climate goals without G20 nations.